Tpj-root/isro/Quiz_Assessment.md

 d.
 A Lissajous orbit around the first Lagrangian point between Earth and Sun

-b.
+Ans: b.
 A circular orbit at an altitude of 650 km around the Earth

 ```

 **L9-Envisioning the future for Solar System Exploration**